elicia4/markdown-notes/md-in-1-min.md

 line use two spaces after the line ` ` ` `
 like so :)

-Use a line break to create a new paragraph (meanining 'press Enter').
+Use a line break to create a new paragraph (meaning 'press Enter').

 You can make a codeblock by surrounding something with three back ticks ````
 ``` ```` :